 A percutaneous endoscopic gastrostomy (PEG) tube is a feeding tube that is inserted into the stomach via a surgical incision in the abdomen (known as a stoma).
-A PEG may be inserted if a person is unable to safely eat and drink through their mouth (University Hospital Geelong 2015; The Hillingdon Hospitals 2018).
+A PEG may be inserted if a person is unable to safely eat and drink through their mouth (Healthdirect 2024).

-When caring for a client with a PEG tube in situ, you should be able to perform basic personal care of the stoma site as well as identify any red flags that require an escalation of care.
+When caring for someone with a PEG tube in situ, you should be able to perform basic personal care of the stoma site and identify any red flags that require an escalation of care.

 Monitoring the PEG Site